-Judgment No.3 of 23.02.2016
+Judgment no. 3 of 23.02.2016

 Judgement nr.
 3 on exception of unconstitutionality of Article 186 paragraphs (3), (5), (8) and (9) of the Code of Criminal Procedure (term of the preventive detention) (Complaint No. 7g/2016)

-The subject of complaint: Botanica District Court
+The subject of complaint: Court of Law of Chișinău, Botanica office

-Type of judgment: exception of unconstitutionality
+Type of judgment: plea of unconstitutionality